 The Ardmore Restaurant:

-The restaurant is a particularly attractive feature of this charming hotel; it is elegantly appointed and well-positioned overlooking gardens (which is a particularly pleasant outlook at breakfast time).
+The restaurant is a very attractive feature of this charming hotel; it is elegantly appointed and well-positioned, overlooking gardens and water features (a particularly pleasant outlook at breakfast time).

-An informative, well chosen wine list includes tasting notes and a good choice of wines by the glass, and service is warm and professional.
+An informative, well chosen wine list includes tasting notes and some wines by the glass, and service is warm and professional.